mungerism/DesignPatterns/README.md

 # DesignPatterns
-Design patterns with Objective C and Swift
+Design patterns with Objective-C and Swift